vinceskahan/v5wiki/OpenWrt.md

 * A computer with internet access
 * A browser (I use latest Firefox but others should work well as well)
 * A terminal program, I use [putty](https://www.putty.org/)
+* Some willingness to use shell commands and a basic understanding of how to use the editor vi.
+If no experience with vi is available, [here is a good start](https://www.howtogeek.com/102468/a-beginners-guide-to-editing-text-files-with-vi/)
-* It is assumed that you have a DHCP server in your local LAN where newly plug-in devices get a proper network address assigned automatically!
+* It is assumed that you have a DHCP server in your local LAN where newly pluged-in devices get a proper network address assigned automatically
 * The travel router GL-MT300N-V2 (short MT300N)
 * A simple usb hub, I use a cheap 4-port USB 2.0 hub from ebay for EUR 2,44 including shipping!
-* A thumb drive aka usb flash drive, I use a give-away from work with 16GB
+* A thumb drive aka usb flash drive or a HDD with at least 2GB of capacity which you can use permanently for this setup, I use a give-away from work with 16GB
-* A externally powered USB HUB or a USB power supply to provide power for the MT300N, I have a USB hub connected to my computer with an external power supply and use this as power supply for the MT300N
+* An externally powered USB HUB or a USB power supply to provide power for the MT300N, I have a USB hub connected to my computer with an external power supply and use this as power supply for the MT300N
 * A free network port on your internet router / local network and a RJ45 patch cable to connect the MT300N to your network and provide it with internet access